60 Concrete Patio Ideas – Unique Backyard Retreats

 5. Concrete Patios with Firepits

-There are several ways to design and build fire pits, but you need to choose one that compliments your concrete patio.
+There are several ways to build fire pits, but you need to choose one that compliments your concrete patio design.
 You can do this with cinderblocks, bricks, or by using forms and pouring concrete.
 Whatever your choice of fire pit material, this can be a great addition to a patio.

 Using a metal barrier like this Garden Treasures 36″ Galvanized Fire Ring is ideal for keeping your fire stable and safe.
 They can be dug into the ground and filled with paver base before the remaining structure of the fire pit is built.
 Grab some inspiration from the pictures below.